 You don’t have clarity about what your next steps are…

-…and whether you’re good enough to start looking for a full-time programming position, freelance-consulting clients or even start working on your own niche website or micro SaaS product.
+…and whether you’re good enough to start looking for a full-time programming position, consulting clients or even start working on your own niche website or micro SaaS product.

 So, let’s get you one step closer to your big goal…